bojavou/acorn-import-attributes/README.md

 [Import attributes](https://github.com/tc39/proposal-import-attributes) for [acorn](https://github.com/acornjs/acorn).

-Parses to the [experimental Import Attributes](https://github.com/estree/estree/blob/master/experimental/import-attributes.md) ESTree extension.
+Parses to the [stage3 Import Attributes](https://github.com/estree/estree/blob/master/stage3/import-attributes.md) ESTree extension.

 Supports both the `with` and deprecated `assert` keywords.
 Both are parsed to the same tree structure.
 A property `attributesKeyword` is added to expose which keyword was present in the source.